 The US-ASEAN Business Council in Financial Services in ASEAN

 The Council has been a consistent supporter of ASEAN’s regional economic integration agenda.
+Its engagement efforts are now focused on assisting regional policymakers create a post-2015 capital markets integration agenda for the region as the ten ASEAN countries prepare for the creation of the ASEAN Economic Community.
 At the forefront of many of ASEAN’s integration efforts are the region’s ten Finance Ministers.
-The Council’s Financial Services Committee has established an impressive record of “engagement” with financial sector policymakers in the region.
-In addition to regular dialogues and briefings in the US and the region with key financial leaders from ASEAN’s major economies, the Council’s Financial Services Committee has also had the honor of formally participating in the annual ASEAN Finance Ministers Meeting (AFMM).
+The Council’s Financial Services Committee has established an impressive record of “engagement” with financial sector policymakers in the region including Finance Ministers and Central Bank Governors.
+In addition to regular dialogues and briefings in the US and the region with key financial leaders from ASEAN’s major economies, the Council’s Financial Services Committee has also had the honor of formally participating in the past 14 annual ASEAN Finance Ministers Meeting (AFMM).

 Success Stories in ASEAN

 Some specific examples of interventions, proposals and contributions our delegations have made at the annual AFMM’s include: